glguy/snowcone/README.md

 username = 'username'
 key.file = '/path/to/pem'
 password = 'password' # optional; private key decryption password

+# optional; configuration for dynamic plugin logic
+[plugins]
+modules = ['liveness'] # optional; the names of the lua files in plugins/ directory = '/path/to/plugins' # optional; defaults to ~/.config/snowcone/plugins/
 ```

 Credentials can be specified as: